1. What do you mean by ReactJS?

 6. Do you know what the reconciliation algorithm is?

-7. How would you optimise the performance of a React application?
+7. How would you optimize the performance of a React application?

-The most expensive task in a React app is the update of the DOM.
-The basic optimisation is to reduce how many times a component re-renders.
+Answer: The most expensive task in a React app is the update of the DOM.
+The basic optimization is to reduce how many times a component re-renders.
 This can be achieved by using component Should Update, using Pure Component or memoization libraries like reselect.
-Reducing the size of the final JS file also helps improving performance and we can use dynamic imports and chunks for this. (interview questions on react js)
+Reducing the size of the final JS file also helps improving performance and we can use dynamic imports and chunks for this.

 8. What Is Flux Concept In Reactjs?